A few people have asked me if I’ll be writing about Covid-19 in any of my future contemporary romance novels. My answer

 If all goes according to plan, The Scandal will be available this summer.

 My readers have given me a lot of nice feedback about the characters in my contemporary romance novels, and I love them too.
 However, let’s not forget my other characters.
 The nonhuman ones.

 I love animals and I grew up around dogs and horses.
 So, it stands to reason that some of my characters are dogs and horses.
 They may not be as cunning as their human counterparts, but dogs and horses do what dogs and horses do, and sometimes it creates problems for the protagonists.
 In The Reunion, a black mustang named Miss Mollie puts Gillian in a real jam.
 Her dachshund, Duke, also becomes the catalyst in a major life changing event.
 However, these animal characters can do good deeds as well.
 Some even end up being the unsung heroes in the story.
 Lurch, the lovable mutt in The Betrayal, helps save Emily’s life, while Lucy, Shane’s dog in The Stalker, becomes attached to Rachel, much to Shane’s chagrin.
 My upcoming book, The Scandal, will also have a canine character.
 This time it’s an English springer spaniel named Barney, who belongs to leading man Chuck.

 Those of us who have pets will tell you they really are part of the family, and my two real-life dogs are no exception.
 Of course, they wish I’d spend less time writing and more time with them.
 In fact, if it were up to them, I’d dote on them twenty-four/seven.
 Lucky for them they have a nice big cozy dog bed right next to my writing desk.
 Now, if only I could get them to give me feedback on my writing.
 Unfortunately, about the only words they really seem understand are, “eat,” “food,” and “treats.”

 Sometimes I’ll have one idea in mind for a character, but as I get into the story, the character has other ideas.
-Such was the case with Jeremy Palmer in The Reunion, and it happened again with Josh Ramsey in The Letter.
+Such was the case with Jeremy Palmer in The Reunion, and it happened again with Josh Ramsey in my more recent contemporary romance novel, The Letter.